Free

 We all age in different ways.
 We become older differently.
 I’ve begun to think that the notions of beauty we carry around as an everyday concept are actually increasingly redundant as we get older.
 And, actually, we need to see the beauty in people as they are, in the same way you’d see a tree or a landscape.
 For me, increasingly, I see the body as a landscape.
 The reason it’s called Life Class is because the landscape of the body is drawn in a life class.”
 Alan Dix

-The creative and performance team behind Life Class share their inspiration, research and discoveries exploring what it’s like living in an ageing body and how this new music theatre production, Life Class, is challenging prevailing perceptions of old people and the older body.
+The creative and performance team behind Life Class shared their inspiration, research and discoveries after exploring what it’s like living in an ageing body and how their music theatre production, Life Class, challenged prevailing perceptions of old people and the older body.

-Panelists include: Life Class Cast and Chorus, Mike Kenny, Balbir Singh of Arts Council England’s Creative Ageing Peer Network Steering Group
+Panelists included: Life Class Cast and Chorus, Mike Kenny, Balbir Singh of Arts Council England’s Creative Ageing Peer Network Steering Group

 Chaired by Alan Dix